Mofe1015/UrlShortener/README.md

 # UrlShortener

-This is the Onsign Url shortner challenge
+This is a simple Url shortner WebApp
+Made with Django